 - The batter should be thick and well combined.

-- Pour batter in quarter sheet pan, spreading evenly.
+- Pour batter in the quarter sheet pan, spread evenly.

 - Lightly tap the pan on the counter, to remove air bubbles in the batter.